Western influence on Qing dynasty paintings: Qianlong Emperor in Buddhist artwork

-One notable example (Figure 3) is a thangka featuring Qianlong dressed in Buddhist attire.
-In this artwork, Qianlong is depicted in a dominant size, surrounded by 108 deities, lamas, and religious figures.
-Rolpay Dorje, Qianlong's Buddhist teacher, is placed above the emperor in the second-largest size within the painting, with the inscription "root lama" noted in Tibetan.
-This positioning highlights Rolpay Dorje's spiritual significance and Qianlong's role within the Buddhist lineage.
+One example of this.
+Figure 3, is a thangka featuring Qianlong dressed in Buddhist attire.
+Qianlong is depicted in a dominant size, surrounded by 108 deities, lamas, and religious figures.
+Rolpay Dorje, Qianlong's Buddhist teacher, is above the emperor in the second-largest size in the painting with the inscription root lama noted in Tibetan.
+This position highlights Rolpay Dorje's spiritual significance and Qianlong's role in the Buddhist lineage.
 The emperor is shown seated with folded legs on a throne, amidst lotus flowers, colorful clouds, and trees believed to represent Wutaishan, the sacred home of Manjushri.
-Qianlong holds the Buddhist wheel of law in his left hand and forms a mudra (a ritual gesture) with his right fingers, echoing common depictions of Buddhist figures.
-His face, specifically painted by Castiglione, showcases Western techniques of shading, creating a distinctive contrast with other parts of the painting with the flatter and more symbolic style of other Tibetan artists from the Zhongzhendian (Hall of Central Uprightness).
+Qianlong holds the Buddhist wheel of law in his left hand and forms a mudra, a ritual gesture, with his right fingers, echoing common depictions of Buddhist figures.
+His face, painted by Castiglione with Western-style shading, creates a contrast with other parts of the painting, which appear flatter.
+This is symbolic of other Tibetan artists from the Zhongzhendian (Hall of Central Uprightness).

-This blending of styles reflected the broader Qing strategy of cultural inclusivity.
-By integrating Western methods into Buddhist art, Qianlong projected an image of the Qing Empire as a cosmopolitan and universal realm.
+By incorporating this layer of Buddhist art, Qianlong projected an image of the Qing Empire as a cosmopolitan realm.
 These portraits served multiple purposes: they honored Buddhist traditions, impressed Tibetan and Mongolian allies, and showcased the emperor’s ability to harmonize diverse cultural influences as a "Smooth Lord".
-The interplay between spiritual symbolism and artistic innovation made Qing Buddhist portraiture an example of cross-cultural exchange.